-What lawmakers said after immigration meeting with Trump
+Did Trump say 'shitholes'?
+These people were in the meeting

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

 (CNN)During a White House meeting Thursday on immigration reform, President Donald Trump reportedly referred to African nations as "shithole countries."

-Here's what five of the lawmakers who attended the meeting said afterward about the controversy.
-Two who attended -- House Majority Leader Kevin McCarthy, a Republican from California, and Rep. Robert Goodlatte, a Republican from Virginia -- have not made public comments.
+Here's what those who attended the meeting said afterward about the controversy.

 Sen. Lindsey Graham